Air Fryer Recipe

 Method

-1. In a large mixing bowl, combine the grated beetroot, crumbled feta, and spring onions.
-Add the beaten egg, minced garlic, cumin powder, and a pinch of salt and pepper.
-Stir until well incorporated.
+1. In a large mixing bowl, combine the grated beetroot, crumbled feta and spring onions.
+Add the beaten egg, minced garlic, cumin powder and a pinch of salt and pepper.
+Stir until everything is well mixed.

-2. Gradually add the flour while mixing to form a batter firm enough to shape into patties.
-Add more flour if the mixture is too wet.
+2. Gradually add the flour, mixing as you go, until you have a batter firm enough to shape into patties.
+Add more flour if the mixture feels too wet.

 3. Preheat the air fryer to 180°C (356°F) for about 5 minutes.

 4. Lightly brush or spray the air fryer basket with olive oil.
-Shape the mixture into small patties and place them in the basket without overcrowding.
+Shape the mixture into small patties and place them in the basket, taking care not to overcrowd it.

-5. Cook for approximately 12-15 minutes, flipping halfway through, until golden and slightly crispy.
+5. Cook for approximately 12-15 minutes, flipping halfway through, until the fritters are golden and slightly crisp.

 Why this works in an air fryer